I Sangkammaren

 Childhood

 Zorn was born in Mora on February 18, 1860.
-He was the son of Grudd Anna Andersdotter, usually called Mona, "mother" in Mora dialect.
+He was the son of Grudd Anna Andersdotter, usually called [painting:73562:title], "mother" in Mora dialect.
 Her family were farmers and she contributed to the family's income by working elsewhere.
 She had seasonal work in a brewery in Uppsala where she met the German brewer Leonhard Zorn, who became her son's father.
 There was no discussion of marriage and Anders Zorn never met his father who died in Helsinki in 1872.
 But the son was acknowledged and allowed to carry his father's name.

 Studies